-The XML Toolkit for RM/COBOL is Liant Software Corporation's facility that allows RM/COBOL applications to access XML (Extensible Markup Language) documents.
+The XML Toolkit for RM/COBOL is Liant Software Corporation's facility that allows RM/COBOL applications to access eXtensible Markup Language (XML) documents.
 XML is the universal format for structured documents and data on the Web.
+Adding "structure" to documents facilitates searching, sorting, or any one of a variety of operations that can be performed on an electronic document.